-Telegram vs Discord for Your Bot: I Deploy Both (2026)
+Telegram vs Discord for a Bot: Hermes, CRM, Team Setup

 The most common question I get before a deployment: “Should I use Telegram or Discord?”